-Undergraduate students who complete twelve credits of graded academic work in a given semester and earn a 3.5 or better grade point average are officially recognized by placement on the Dean's List.
-Students who earn a 3.5 or better grade point average for all their academic work are officially recognized at the time of graduation in the Commencement program.
+Undergraduate students who complete twelve or more credits of graded academic work in a given semester and earn a 3.5 or higher grade point average are officially recognized by placement on the Dean's List.
+Students who earn a 3.5 or higher grade point average for all of their academic work are officially recognized at the time of graduation in the commencement program.